 - Does it directly affect the confidentiality, integrity, or availability of systems within your boundary?

 Your boundary definition shapes control implementation and assessment scope.
-FedRAMP requirements state that your System Security Plan must document all components, their relationships, data flows, encryption methods, and access points.
+FedRAMP requires your System Security Plan to document all components, their relationships, data flows, encryption methods, and access points.
+Begin by gathering detailed information about your components: hardware, software, network topology, and data flows.
+Then create visual representations of the architecture, with a prominent RED border around every component inside your boundary.

-Your boundary documentation must meet these FedRAMP requirements:
+On the Rev5 path, boundary documentation must meet specific FedRAMP requirements, including:

-Note that boundary definition is an ongoing process that needs regular updates as your architecture changes.
-Your SSP, continuous monitoring reports, and POA&M documentation must quickly reflect any changes to protections or data flows.
+Boundary definition is an ongoing process that needs regular updates as your architecture changes.
+Your SSP, continuous monitoring reports, and POA&M documentation must reflect any change to protections or data flows promptly.

 Building a Complete and Compliant Inventory

-A well-documented inventory forms the foundation of FedRAMP compliance documentation.
-Your system boundary definition should come first, followed by creating a complete catalog of all components within that boundary.
+A well-documented inventory is the foundation of FedRAMP compliance documentation.
+Define your certification boundary first, then build a complete catalog of every component inside it.

 Using the FedRAMP Inventory Template

-FedRAMP offers a standardized Integrated Inventory Workbook (IIW) template that combines inventory requirements from multiple documentation deliverables.
-This template now replaces all separate inventory sections that were needed in the System Security Plan, Information System Contingency Plan, Security Assessment Plan, and monthly Continuous Monitoring reports.
+On the Rev5 path, FedRAMP provides a standardized Integrated Inventory Workbook (IIW) that consolidates inventory requirements from multiple deliverables.
+It replaces the separate inventory sections previously needed in the System Security Plan, Information System Contingency Plan, Security Assessment Plan, and monthly continuous monitoring reports.
+Cloud Service Providers use this template during readiness and throughout the process, and it remains essential for monthly continuous monitoring after certification.
+Your inventory must match scan targets exactly in every submission, or the package risks rejection.
+The template’s mandatory fields include:

 - Unique Asset Identifier